FelixHiet/React-Task-Tracker/README.md

+# React task tracker
-# When program has been downloaded, write npm install to the terminal and then npm start
+###  When program has been downloaded, write npm install to the terminal and then npm start

 # Getting Started with Create React App